 Research and development expenses include expenses incurred to develop our technology, collect clinical samples and conduct clinical studies to develop and support our products and pipeline.
 These expenses consist of compensation expenses, direct research and development expenses such as prototype materials, laboratory supplies and costs associated with setting up and conducting clinical studies at domestic and international sites, professional fees, depreciation and amortization, other miscellaneous expenses and allocation of facility and information technology expenses.
 We expense all research and development costs in the periods in which they are incurred.
 We expect to incur significant research and development expenses as we continue to invest in research and development activities related to developing additional products and evaluating various platforms.
-We incurred research and development expenses on ongoing evidence development for our Afirma, Percepta and Envisia classifiers in 2018 and the first nine months of 2019, and expect to continue doing so in the remainder of 2019.
-We believe a majority of our research and development expenses in and after 2019 will be predominantly in support of our pipeline products.
+We incurred research and development expenses on ongoing evidence development for our Afirma, Percepta and Envisia classifiers in 2019.
+We incurred a majority of our research and development expenses in the three months ended March 31, 2020 in support of our pipeline products, and expect this to continue in the remainder of 2020 and beyond.